spetrescu/logchimera/ARTIFACT.md

 ### Method 14 (Python 3 log parsing method, CUDA GPU access required)

-This experiment requires access to GPU, as the respective method (NuLog [ref]) involves neural network training.
+This experiment requires access to GPU, as the respective method ([NuLog](https://arxiv.org/abs/2003.07905)) involves neural network training.
 However, not having access to that does not pose a threat to validity, and it is only a small part of the experiments (one column in Table II and III).
 Our experiments were run on a dual socket AMD Epyc2 machine with 64 cores in total, with a dual Nvidia RTX 2080Ti graphics card setup.
 Experiments in this section have to be run directly from the source.

 To get you started, please follow the steps displayed below (Step 1 through 5):
 **Step 1**: *Pull the docker image*